-Where similar myths have been told before, written through the eyes of and about the heroes, this time Madeline Miller (The Song of Achilles) re-imagines life from the perspective of a woman.
+Where similar myths have been told before, written through the eyes of and about the heroes, this time Madeline Miller (The Song of Achilles) re-imagines life from the perspective of a woman, which is far rarer.

 Circe is the daughter of Helios, the god of the sun, and Perse, a beautiful nymph.
 Our story begins when Circe is young.
 Her home, the halls of the Titans, is a den of jealousy and competition.
 Miller portrays the gods as I’ve always imagined them – all-powerful, booming, merciless – while particularly highlighting their pettiness, spite, and boredom, all of which are driven by a ballooning male ego.
 She indulges the gods their every want, but in so doing, shines a light on their flaws, likening them in my mind to a group of greedy kings whose only real focus is dominance, material wealth, and aesthetic beauty.
 Sound familiar?
 Circe is a reflection of our own history.